AppleCD: AppleCD SC

-The AppleCD SC was the first CD-ROM by Apple Computer Company, introduced in 1988.
+The AppleCD SC was the first CD-ROM by Apple Computer, introduced in 1988.
 It originally contained a fan but in 1990 they removed it because it was unneeded and attracted dust onto the optical disk head which could cause problems.
 It uses a front-loading caddy 1x CD-ROM and is only capable of Read Only Media.
 This accessory device was only able to read compact discs up to a 650 MB capacity in five formats, CD-Audio, CD-ROM, HFS, ProDOS, and High Sierra.
 On the front of the device it has an eject button, mini-phono sound out jack, and a volume knob.
 On the rear it has a power switch, power input, two Centronics 50-pin SCSI outputs, and an audio RCA connector.
 With appropriate software it would run on any Mac with a DB-25 connector, or an Apple II with an Apple II SCSI interface card.